 For example, if two children (brothers) are playing, and the youngest breaks a lamp, the older (heroic liar) will take the blame to save the younger from a spanking.

-The heroic liar’s place on the spectrum would be past the well-meaning liar, on the very end.
+The heroic liar’s place on the spectrum would fall at the very end, past the well-meaning liar.

 Can you relate to any of the above liars?
 Maybe you’re personally acquainted with one (or several) of them?